Taylor-Hanson/OmniLister/README.md

 <<<<<<< Current (Your changes)
 # CrossList Pro - AI-Powered Multichannel Listing Platform

 CrossList Pro is a production-ready MVP that allows sellers to compose product listings once and post them to multiple marketplaces automatically.
-The platform features AI-powered product recognition, voice-to-listing technology, and comprehensive marketplace management.
+The platform features AI-powered product recognition, voice-to-listening technology, and comprehensive marketplace management.

 ## Features